DeLange3000/TOR_python/Deliverables/README.txt

 CLIENT:
 	If server, relays and external_server are running, you can start the client script.
 	It shows "start TOR".
-If you type "y" or "Y" and press enter, then it will ask "how many relays?".
+If you type "y" or "Y" and press enter, then it will ask "message??".
-	Type an integer and press enter
+	Type in an message you want to send to the external server.
+	Then the client asks "how many relays?".
+Put in an integer number of the amount of relays you want to use.
 	Wait for response from external server

 CONGRATS! you have succesfully run the TOR protocol locally on your computer.